chaijs/chai-fs/README.md

 All assertions are available in `expect`, `should` and `assert` style, and support the optional, message parameter.

 ***Note:*** *This is a work in progress.
-The assertions may change at any time until the version is raised and things are published to NPM.*
+The assertions may change at any time until the version is raised and things are published to NPM and the Chai plugin directory.*

 ## Usage